-University capital expenditures is recorded by the University Budget Office and is broken into several subcategories, including Construction and Land (49.53 percent of Cap.
-Ex.), Utilities (10.9 percent of Cap.
-Ex.), and Goods and Services (39.48 percent of Cap.
-Ex.), resulting in a total of \$98 Million in University Capital Expenditures.
+University capital expenditures is recorded by the University Budget Office and is broken into several subcategories, including Construction and Land (32.03 percent of Cap.
+Ex.), Architecture and Engineering (3.48 percent of Cap.
+Ex.), Utilities (8.27 percent of Cap.
+Ex.), and Goods and Services (56.22 percent of Cap.
+Ex.), resulting in a total of \$138.5 Million in University Capital Expenditures.
 Of these subsets, utilities is further broken down into eight categories: water & sewer, refuse, natural gas, electricity, steam plant, recycling, hazardous material disposal, and other.